CurrencyAt/eth-times-tables/README.md

 The parts of the program are an Ethereum personal blockchain for testing (Ganache), a Truffle application for creating and compiling smart contracts, and a node.js/web3.js web application for creating an interface, and a web browser equipped with metamask or a similar Ethereum wallet solution.

-THe User is presented with questions established in the web application, with answers hidden in a private array in the MathProblem.sol contract.
+The User is presented with questions established in the web application, with answers hidden in a private array in the MathProblem.sol contract.

 ![screen1](/readmefiles/1.png)